thorerismann/thinkprogramming/README.md

 # thinkprogramming
-Selected solutions exercises in the book "How to think like a computer scientist"
+Selected solutions exercises in the online book [How to think like a computer scientist."](http://openbookproject.net/thinkcs/python/english3e/index.html)